Kragrathea/OctoPrint-PrettyGCode/README.md

     git push -u origin master

-Congratulations, you are now the proud maintainer of a new OctoPrint plugin! :) Don't forget to add an entry to the [wiki](https://github.com/foosel/OctoPrint/wiki#plugins) once it's suitable for general consumption, so that other's may find it!
+Congratulations, you are now the proud maintainer of a new OctoPrint plugin! :) Don't forget to add an entry to the [wiki](https://github.com/foosel/OctoPrint/wiki#plugins) once it's suitable for general consumption, so that others may find it!